-Prerequisite: Completion of CATE Program Required Courses Credit: .50 - 1.00
+Prerequisite: Completion of CTE Program Required Courses

+Credit 0.50

 Work Based Learning is a school coordinated, sponsored, coherent sequence of workplace experiences related to a student's career goals and/or interests, are based on instructional preparation, and are performed in partnership with local businesses, industries, or other organizations in the community.
-Work Based Learning enables students to apply classroom instruction in a real world business or service oriented work environment.
-Work Based Learning is the final course for a student complete a CATE approved program.
+Work Based Learning enables students to apply classroom instruction in a real-world business or service-oriented work environment.
+Work Based Learning is the final course for a student to complete a CTE approved program.

-Dual Enrollment: Teacher Cadet
+Dual Credit: Teacher Cadet